BobGlicksman/FeedstockProcessingController/read_me.txt

+The Feedstock Processing Controller (Controller) uses the hardware, libraries and construction/test documentation from the Open Source Controller, by Bob Glicksman and Curbie (https://github.com/BobGlicksman/OpenSourceController).
+Software has been written to utilize this Controller to support feedstock processing experimentation and operations.
+The Controller monitors a process’ temperature and includes a countdown stop watch timer.
+The basic processing functions supported are temperature and time monitoring.
+The Controller is intended for use in feedstock processing experimentation where a batch of feedstock, with enzymes and other chemical agents added, must be cooked, i.e. held within a specific temperature range, for some pre-specified period of time.

+NOTE:  This project requires use of Arduino IDE version 022.
+The included libraries are not supported under Arduino IDE versions 1.x.

 This repository contains files for the Feedstock Processing Controller, release package 1.1.
 The repository contains the following folders and their contents: